wur-bioinformatics/introduction-to-bioinformatics/week5.md

 biological functions.
 Bioinformatics delivers the tools and databases to support all these steps.

-Even though -omics measurements provide highly detailed overviews of cellular states and reactions to perturbations, there are a number of important limitations:
+Even though omics measurements provide highly detailed overviews of cellular states and reactions to perturbations, there are a number of important limitations:
-- Cost: -omics devices are often expensive to acquire, and each experiment requires labour and consumables.
-Experimental costs (time, money) are therefore often limiting, especially when studying multiple -omics levels or investigating the effects of all combinations of interventions.
+- Cost: omics devices are often expensive to acquire, and each experiment requires labour and consumables.
+Experimental costs (time, money) are therefore often limiting, especially when studying multiple omics levels or investigating the effects of all combinations of interventions.
 - Technical noise: all measurements come with inherent variation and measurement noise.
-Moreover, -omics measurements are often indirect, measuring the effects of certain molecules or interactions through other readouts (for example, by imaging fluorescent markers, or by translating RNA to DNA for subsequent sequencing) or measuring only parts of molecules.
+Moreover, omics measurements are often indirect, measuring the effects of certain molecules or interactions through other readouts (for example, by imaging fluorescent markers, or by translating RNA to DNA for subsequent sequencing) or measuring only parts of molecules.
 Such